swswsw/predictionmkt/README.md

 > curl -X POST http://localhost:3000/txs -d '{"type": "distribute", "marketId": "market2"}'

-for send tx, see test/testSend.js for example of tx format.
+for example of sending token to another address, see test/testSend.js for example of tx format.

 ## update